About Hambantota Mattala Rajapaksa International Airport (HRI)

 The second largest airport in Sri Lanka, Hambantota Mattala Rajapaksa International Airport – which is also simply known as Hambantota International Airport – serves the south of the country.
 Our Hambantota Mattala Rajapaksa International Airport guide includes details of terminal facilities, public transport access and nearby accommodation options.

-Hambantota Mattala Rajapaksa International Airport is located in Mattala, about 15km (10 miles) north from Hambantota.
-By road, the distance is roughly double.
+Hambantota Mattala Rajapaksa International Airport is located in Mattala, about a 26km (16 miles) drive north from Hambantota.

 +94 47 203 1000